Displaying model configuration and output from the Julia REPL

 julia> pCO2atm.values # raw data Array

-julia> pCO2atm.dims[1] # pCO2 is a scalar Variable with one dimension `records` which has a coordinate `tmodel`
+julia> pCO2atm.dims_coords # pCO2 is a scalar Variable with one dimension `tmodel` which has one coordinate variable also called `tmodel`

-julia> pCO2atm.dims[1].coords[1].values # raw values for model time (`tmodel`)
+julia> pCO2atm.dims_coords[1][2][1].values # raw values for model time (`tmodel`) from coordinate variable

 Raw data arrays can also be accessed as Julia Vectors using get_data: